 After you’ve closed the valve, there may still be water in the line.
 The first step would be to go outside and open up your frost free hose bib (outdoor faucet, or tap).
 This will allow some of the water to escape from the pipe, and we recommend leaving it open for the winter.
 Then, take a small pail or container and open the drain to allow the rest of the water to drain out.
 If you follow these steps every winter, your garden faucet or “outdoor hose bib” will hopefully last you years to come.

 Why do Ottawa winters affect hose bibs and outdoor faucets?

 If you don’t isolate and drain your hose bib, then you run the risk of an Ottawa winter ruining your basement.
-It happens when the garden faucets are exposed to the cold temperatures.
+It happens when the garden faucets are exposed to the frigid, cold temperatures.
 If you haven’t drained the line or shut off the valve then this water will freeze inside the pipe.
-When water freezes, it expands causing the pipe to split open.
-If you didn’t turn your valve off, then on the first warm day, the blockage of ice will melt, and probably cause the flooding of your basement.
-If this happens, start with calling Gordmay Construction for any ottawa home repair services you may require.
+When water freezes, it expands and can cause the pipe to split open.
+If you didn’t turn your valve off, then on the first warm day, the blockage of ice will melt, and probably cause a nice flood your basement.

-This is easily avoided by making sure we have a proper installation, as well as a shut down and drain plan.
+This is easily avoided by making sure you have a proper installation done by a professional.

 We had a tap replaced outside in the backyard by Bill from John the Plumber.
 He was polite, professional and very knowledgeable.
 He arrived on time and completed the job quickly.
 I would recommend this business without hesitation.

 We had a leak in our outdoor faucet.
 Lance arrived on time, analyzed the situation and fixed the problem.
 Lance was very professional, knowledgeable and friendly.
 We were very satisfied with his service.
 I would definitely use this company again.